micrometer-metrics/micrometer/CONTRIBUTING.md

 ## Building

-Micrometer requires JDK 8 or later to build.
+Micrometer targets Java 8 but requires JDK 11 or later to build.

 The Gradle wrapper is provided and should be used for building with a consistent version of Gradle.